Azure/appcat-docs/README.md

-# Azure AppCAT
+# Microsoft Application and Code Assessment Toolkit

-The Azure Application and Code Assessment Toolkit (AppCAT) is a set of tools to help customers assess their applications prior to deployment to Azure.
+The MIcrosoft Application and Code Assessment Toolkit is a set of tools to help customers assess their applications prior to deployment to Azure.

 This repository holds the HTML-generated documentation of said tools.
 The documentation is primarily based on the upstream repository [windup-documentation](https://github.com/windup/windup-documentation).